jessiewuwu/cc_younglions/README.md

 I am excited to show my vision of the love, community, and modern day sense of style that they carry into this new website design.

 ## process
-February 2017: brainstorming and getting to know the group March 2017: share Photoshopped mockups and discuss next steps/tasks for the organizers (new updated text, high-quality images)
+**February 2017**: brainstorming and getting to know the group

+**March 2017**: share Photoshopped mockups and discuss next steps/tasks for the organizers (new updated text, high-quality images)

 ## before screencapture